 - Color vs Monochrome: Decide whether you would like your cards to be full color or black and white.

 - Lamination: Lamination protects the card from typical wear and tear.
-Although lamination is expensive, it will extend the card life by a couple years.
+Although lamination is expensive, it will extend the card's life by a couple of years.

 - Visual security: Visual security can be added to your ID cards.
 This includes holographs and tactical impressions.